jreniel/autoblast/README.md

 First, you will need an excel file.
 The only thing that is **required** on this excel file is to have a header column named `sequence` that contains, you guessed it, the sequences!
 You can have other header colums, they will be ignored by autoblast.

+## Note:
+Running these queries can take a long time.
+If it hasn't crashed, go and get a coffee!